Day-by-Day / December 25, 1803

 Wood River Christmas

-Winter Camp at Wood River, IL The men celebrate Christmas by drinking, hunting, and frolicking.
-The visiting Indians heard a rumour that they cannot trade because the Americans now have possession of Louisiana, and Drouillard agrees to join the expedition.
+At Wood River, the men celebrate Christmas by drinking, hunting, and frolicking.
+Visiting Indians share a rumor that their people cannot trade because the Americans now have possession of Louisiana, and interpreter and hunter George Drouillard agrees to join the expedition.

 Christmas Frolic